tekiplanet/tekiplanet-app-upgrade/converting-rewards.md

 - **Transaction Records**: Proper transaction records are created when cash rewards are claimed.
 - **UI Integration**: Cash rewards have their own UI section with claim functionality and loading states.

-## Next Step: Actionable Task Instructions & Tracking
+## Next Step: Product Link Sharing Tracking Implementation

-Currently, when a user starts a task, the system does not yet display actionable instructions or links (such as referral links, share links, or course links) tailored to the task type.
-Nor does it track user actions (such as link clicks, registrations, or course completions) for task completion.
+Currently, when a user starts a "Share Product" task, the system does not yet display actionable instructions or generate unique share links for products.
+Nor does it track user actions (such as link clicks or purchases made through share links) for task completion.

 ### What Needs to Be Implemented
-- When a user starts a task, the UI should display:
+- When a user starts a "Share Product" task, the UI should display:
-  - For referral tasks: a unique referral link to copy/share.
-(Backend endpoint implemented)
+  - Product details (name, image, price, description)
-  - For share product/service tasks: a unique share link (with tracking) for the product/service.
+  - A unique share link for the specific product with tracking parameters
-  - For course completion tasks: a direct link to the course the user must complete.
-  - For purchase referral tasks: a referral link and instructions.
-  - For any other task: clear, actionable instructions and any relevant links.
+  - Clear instructions on how to share and what counts as completion
+  - Progress tracking (current shares vs target)
 - The backend should:
-  - Generate and return unique links for each user/task.
-(Referral registration done)
+  - Generate unique share links for each user/task/product combination
-  - Track usage of these links (clicks, registrations, purchases, etc.).
+  - Track usage of these share links (clicks, purchases, etc.)
-  - Track course progress/completion.
+  - Detect purchases made through share links
+  - Mark tasks as completed when purchase targets are met
 - The API should:
-  - Provide endpoints to get actionable instructions/links for a user's task.
-(Referral registration done)
+  - Provide endpoints to get product details and share instructions for a user's task
-  - Provide endpoints/events to track completion.
+  - Provide endpoints to track share link usage and purchases
+  - Update task progress and completion status

 **This is the next milestone for the project.**

-We will implement this one task type at a time, starting with the most common or critical type.
+We will implement this step by step, starting with the database schema updates and backend models.

 ## Next Step

-- Implement frontend logic to fetch and display referral link with copy feature for referral tasks.
-- Update Rewards & Tasks page to show actionable instructions for referral tasks.
+- Implement database migrations for product sharing tracking tables
+- Create UserProductShare and ProductSharePurchase models
+- Update ConversionTask and UserConversionTask models with new relationships

 ## Recommended Task Types and Reward Types to Add